-The 2nd phase, currently under construction is the Aquatic complex including four lap lanes, lazy river, therapeutic pool and shallow pool area.
-Outside there will be a 5 km walking trail, splash pad, soccer fields, and multi-use courts.
-It is scheduled to open Summer 2016.
+The 2nd phase, now completed is the Aquatic complex including four lap lanes, lazy river, therapeutic pool and shallow pool area.
+Outside there is a 5 km walking trail, splash pad, soccer fields, and multi-use courts.

 A trail will run from Renaud Line through to Puce Road with a link to the Atlas Tube Centre.
 At Puce Road it will cross over the tracks, joining with the current trail on Oakwood, stretching back to Renaud Line where it will head south up Renaud Line to meet the trail at the Atlas Tube Centre.